 ‘Yes, but only one night or I will be traumatized and need years of therapy.’

 ‘You have to text or call me at least twice a day.’

 She returns to her book, doesn’t ask where I’m going or how I resolve a conflict in less than twenty four hours.
-I jog on the treadmill for five miles, cool down with a glass of cold water.
+I treadmill for five miles, cool down with a glass of cold water.
 All the water is filtered, skips having to buy bottled and haul from the grocery to the house and stacking up plastic.